puphs/country-quiz/README.md

 # country-quiz
-A small single page quz game about countries, capitals and flags.
+A small single page quiz game about countries, capitals and flags.